ganeshkumar89/CGflow-Incompressible-Navier-Stokes-VOF-multiphase-solver/ReadMe.txt

 ## Visualization

-The CSV output files can be visualized using external tools such as ParaView, MATLAB, Python (with matplotlib), or similar visualization software.
+The CSV output files can be visualized using external tools such as ParaView, MATLAB, Octave, Python (with matplotlib), or similar visualization software.
+A file named "Readcsv.m" is shared in the folder which can be used to create and save scalar plots by reading the csv's.